-If the cryptography used to generate, handle, and protect keys or authorization factors is sufficiently robust and the implementation has no critical mistakes, an adversary who obtains an unpowered lost or stolen hard drive without the authorization factors or KEK, has to exhaust the encryption key space of the KEK or DEK to obtain the data.
-(Note that in cases where the passphrase offers less strength than the potential keyspace of the disk encryption algorithm, AES, and the passphrase is the only authorization factor unknown to the adversary, then the protection offered is commensurate with the passphrase strength rather than the keyspace of AES.)
+If the cryptography used to generate, handle, and protect keys or authorization factors is sufficiently robust and if the implementation has no critical mistakes, an adversary who obtains an unpowered lost or stolen hard drive without the authorization factors or KEK has to exhaust the encryption key space of the KEK or DEK to obtain the data.
+(Note that in cases where the passphrase offers less strength than the potential keyspace of the disk encryption algorithm, AES, and the passphrase is the only authorization factor unknown to the adversary, then the protection offered is commensurate with the passphrase strength rather than the keyspace of the AES key.)

-The hard disk is encrypted using the DEK.
+Data on the hard disk are encrypted using the DEK.
 The DEK can be masked by either the KEK or an intermediate key.
 When an intermediate key is used, the intermediate key is masked by the KEK and the DEK is encrypted by the intermediate key.
-Any intermediate keys must meet the same strength requirements as the KEK and the DEK.
+Any intermediate keys must meet the same strength requirements as the KEK and the DEK, and must be specified in the ST using iterated requirements.